 Purpose.
-The Crop Pest Losses and Impact Assessment Working Group was established in 2003 to facilitate the collection of
+The Crop Pest Losses and Impact Assessment Working Group was established in 2003 with Western IPM Center funding to facilitate the collection of

 Cotton Pest Losses This website includes links to complete historical Arizona Cotton Insect Losses data (1979 to present) and the national cotton insect losses data and related information.
 The survey questionnaire, workshop presentations, and related publications are also available.

 Vegetable Pest Losses Data, publications and presentations related to head lettuce and melon insect losses are available on this site.

 This material is based upon work that is supported in part by the National Institute of Food and Agriculture, U.S. Department of Agriculture (USDA NIFA), through the Western Integrated Pest Management Center.
 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.